 Modesto is a relatively large city located in the state of California.
 With a population of 215,030 people and 47 constituent neighborhoods, Modesto is the 18th largest community in California.

-Unlike some cities, Modesto isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Modesto are a mix of both white- and blue-collar jobs.
+Modesto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Modesto is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Modesto who work in office and administrative support (14.73%), sales jobs (12.15%), and management occupations (7.26%).
+There are especially a lot of people living in Modesto who work in office and administrative support (11.86%), sales jobs (11.39%), and management occupations (7.34%).

 The most common language spoken in Modesto is English.
 Other important languages spoken here include Spanish and Tagalog.